sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 | ...|        ...                  |  false |
 |  n | "hostname_n:port_n" |  false |

 If you do not, then your node was not successfully added to the cluster.
+Please verify that your cluster is healthy and retry steps 1 through 3.

 > **Warning** Currently InfluxDB supports writes to any node in the cluster, however queries must be directed at one of the 3 raft peers.
 This is a bug.
 See issue [3574](https://github.com/influxdb/influxdb/issues/3574) for more information.